boring12345/Memory/README.md

 ---- Updated, so please add commits in the beta.

--- Version 2.0 alpha; Find the project [here](http://boring12345.github.com/Memory/). :-)
+-- Version 2.0 beta; Find the project [here](http://boring12345.github.com/Memory/). :-)

--- This is a developtment version.
+-- This is a testing version.

 Credits